lizmat/App-Rak/README.md

 --vimgrep
 ---------

 Flag.
-If specified with a true value, will output search results in the format "filename:linenumber:column:line".
+If specified, will output search results in the format "filename:linenumber:column:line".
 This allows integration with the `:grep` action in vim-like editors.

 CHECKING TIMES ON FILES
 =======================